Occidental Petroleum Corporation (OXY): These Numbers Show Where NYSE:OXY Stock Is Going Next

 Occidental Petroleum Corporation (OXY) Top Institutional Holders

-The top institutional shareholder in the company is Dodge & Cox Inc with over 121.31 million shares valued at $1.21 billion.
-The investor’s holdings represent 13.03% of the OXY Shares outstanding.
-As of Sep 29, 2020, the second largest holder is Vanguard Group, Inc. (The) with 92.87 million shares valued at $929.67 million to account for 9.97% of the shares outstanding.
-The other top investors are Icahn, Carl, C. which holds 88.63 million shares representing 9.52% and valued at over $887.16 million, while Blackrock Inc. holds 5.76% of the shares totaling 53.66 million with a market value of $928.84 million.
+The top institutional shareholder in the company is Dodge & Cox Inc with over 120.22 million shares valued at $2.08 billion.
+The investor’s holdings represent 12.91% of the OXY Shares outstanding.
+As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 97.57 million shares valued at $1.69 billion to account for 10.48% of the shares outstanding.
+The other top investors are Icahn, Carl, C. which holds 88.63 million shares representing 9.52% and valued at over $1.53 billion, while Blackrock Inc. holds 5.76% of the shares totaling 53.66 million with a market value of $928.84 million.

 Occidental Petroleum Corporation (OXY) Insider Activity